WHAT DID JESUS FINISH?￼

 It is wisdom to find out!

-The righteousness and justice of God to punish us for our sins was perfectly, fully, and eternally satisfied by Jesus’ death on the cross (1 John 2:4).
+The righteousness and justice of God to punish us for our sins was perfectly, entirely, and eternally satisfied by Jesus’ death on the cross (1 John 2:4).

 Paul testifies, “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.”
 (Rom.
 5:1 NKJV).